owkin/GrAIdient/README.md

 ## ✨ Key Features

 - direct access to the graph of layers and to the backward pass
-- run natively on Mac GPU (Intel GPU, eGPU, Mac M1, M2...)
+- run natively on Mac GPU (Intel GPU, eGPU, Apple Silicon)
 - written in Swift: a compiled language with strong typing
 - gradient checking
 - PyTorch interoperability